microsoft/durabletask-netherite/docs/introduction.md

 It is of potential interest to anyone developing applications on those platforms who has an appetite for performance, scalability, and reliability.

-As Netherite is intended to be a drop-in backend replacement, it does not modify the application API.
-Existing applications can switch to this backend with little effort.
+?> Netherite is a drop-in replacement for the default backend, it does not modify the application API.
+Existing DF applications can switch to Netherite with little effort.

 ## Getting Started